fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     This output demonstrates the following:

-    - Bank account objects can be created using derived classes that inherit from the BankAccount base class.
+    - Bank account objects can be created using base and derived classes.
-    - The base class properties can be accesses from within the derived classes.
+    - The base class properties can be accessed from within the derived classes.

 1. To demonstrate inheritance of the base class methods, add the following code to `Main`: